 Delil is thrilled to have joined the Workshop Education team!
 She enjoys working with young people and sharing her enthusiasm for learning.
 Her dream is to become a primary school teacher.
 She is currently attending college in pursuit of her Early Childhood Education degree and teachers’ credential.
 Delil has worked with children for the past 8 years, volunteering as a tutor at local Boys and Girls Clubs, camp counselor and as a private nanny.
 She is bilingual, fluent in Spanish and English.

-Woodside Elementary Co-Site Director
+Woodside Elementary Site Director

-Renee Ohlsen has been working with children for over nine in the classroom, and previous to that as a nanny.
+Renee Ohlsen has been working with children for over nine years in the classroom, and previous to that as a nanny.
 She holds her BA in Child Development.
-She has taught in a variety environments and age ranges.
-Some of these are as are are Behavior Interventionist for Easter Seals, Pre-K Teacher and After School Teacher.
+She has taught in a variety of environments and age ranges.
+Some of these are as Behavior Interventionist for Easter Seals, Pre-K Teacher and After School Teacher.
 When she is not working she loves spending time with her family, friends and trying new recipes.

 Director of Design Thinking

 On Call Teacher